Azimboy/scale-image/README.md

 # Scale Image

-This application is based on [PlayFramework](https://www.playframework.com/) and uses a [Srcimage](https://github.com/sksamuel/scrimage) library to modifying image.
+This application is based on [PlayFramework](https://www.playframework.com/) and uses a [Srcimage](https://github.com/sksamuel/scrimage) library to modify images.

 ## Getting Started